Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Introduction

 \section{Introduction}

-Artificial intelligence (AI) technologies such as Large Language Models (LLMs) are spreading quickly across the globe with their largest user growth in non-Western settings\cite{liang_widespread_2025, loewenglobal}.
-AI applications now extend beyond productivity or creative tools into education\cite{choi_are_2024, dennison_teacher-ai_2025}, healthcare\cite{mateen_trials_2025, ramjee_cataractbot_2025, ramjee_ashabot_2025}, agriculture\cite{singh_farmerchat_2024, shepherd_virtual_nodate}, and law\cite{becher_lexoptima_2025}.
+Artificial intelligence (AI) technologies are spreading quickly across the globe with their largest user growth in non-Western contexts \cite{liang_widespread_2025, loewenglobal}.
+AI applications now extend beyond productivity or creative tools into education \cite{choi_are_2024, dennison_teacher-ai_2025}, healthcare \cite{mateen_trials_2025, ramjee_cataractbot_2025, ramjee_ashabot_2025}, agriculture \cite{singh_farmerchat_2024, shepherd_virtual_nodate}, and law \cite{becher_lexoptima_2025}.
 In non-Western contexts, this shift carries particular weight as these systems address high-stakes, wicked problems where model outputs can directly affect people’s health, learning, and livelihoods.

 Recent research shows that the integration of AI into high-stakes environments have promise.
 AI can augment information processing \cite{fui-hoon_nah_generative_2023, moulaei_generative_2024}, strengthen education and training \cite{baidoo-anu_education_2023}, boost productivity \cite{al_naqbi_enhancing_2024}, and open new creative possibilities \cite{zhou_generative_2024}.
 Yet the risks are profound.
 Prior work shows that they reproduce gender, racial, caste, and ableist biases \cite{aneja_beyond_2025, gallegos_bias_2024, seth_how_2018, phutane_cold_2025}, lack cultural awareness \cite{agarwal_ai_2025, chiu_culturalteaming_2024, tao_cultural_2024}, and provide outputs that are more accurate and relevant for Western users than for those in non-Western contexts \cite{bhagat_richer_2024, mirza_global-liar_2024}.
 Beyond these representational harms, they risk entrenching colonial epistemologies by sidelining diverse knowledge systems \cite{dewitt_prat_decolonizing_2024}.